CSL-KU/detmem/README.md

 ```
 The port number is printed on the screen where gem5 is running.
 It is usually 3456.

-When the boot procedure is finished and the system asks for the password, type 'root' and press enter.
+When the boot procedure is complete, and the system asks for the password, type 'root' and press enter.
 Then, enter the command below to enable PALLOC:
 ```
 ./palloc-gen-bal.sh
 ```
 The script assigns different bins to each Cgroups' partition, and the result is printed on the screen.
-After the script is finished running and the prompt is shown, go back to the first terminal, where gem5 is running, and press Ctrl-C. This will save a checkpoint in the 'm5out' directory.
+After the script is finished and prompt is shown, go back to the first terminal, where gem5 is running, and press Ctrl-C. This will save a checkpoint in the 'm5out' directory.

 ### Running the Simulations